-- a) Organizational framework that adheres to Inter-Agency Standing Committee AAP guidelines; - b) Procedures for collecting, analyzing, and responding to beneficiary feedback throughout processing process a) Analysis explaining experiences of gender dynamics and roles within target populations, associated risks experienced by vulnerable populations, power imbalances, and proposed responses to mitigate differences in access, participation, or decision making.
+- Organizational framework that adheres to Inter-Agency Standing Committee AAP guidelines; - Procedures for collecting, analyzing, and responding to beneficiary feedback throughout processing process.

+Analysis explaining experiences of gender dynamics and roles within target populations, associated risks experienced by vulnerable populations, power imbalances, and proposed responses to mitigate differences in access, participation, or decision making.

-VIII.
-Gender Analysis (5 points)
+SCORE: \\\\\\/5

 IX.
 Budget (15 points)

-- a) Detailed and cost-effective budget including justification for staffing, travel, and other funding needs. - b) Does the budget detail follow the instructions in Appendix 2? - c) Does the budget narrative follow the template in Attachment A?
-Yes No
+• Detailed and cost-effective budget including justification for staffing, travel, and other funding needs. • Does the budget detail follow the instructions in Appendix 2? ☐ Yes ☐ No • Does the budget narrative follow the template in Attachment A? ☐ Yes ☐ No